panva/draft-skokan-oauth-discovery-migrations/draft-skokan-oauth-discovery-migrations.md

 # IANA Considerations

-This document has no IANA actions.
+TODO This document has no IANA actions (for now).

 --- back